 Integrating the GitHub API allows me to display real-time information about my latest projects, offering a comprehensive overview of my coding skills and expertise.
 Visitors can delve into detailed project information, including names, descriptions, and repository links.
 This approach keeps my portfolio perpetually up-to-date, automatically incorporating new projects and retiring old ones.
 This dynamic feature not only showcases my software development skills and accomplishments but also makes a compelling impression on potential employers and clients.

 Code Base Refactoring

-components directory can contain reusable React components, while the
+components directory houses reusable React components, while the

-pages directory can hold my Next.js pages, and the
+pages directory is dedicated to Next.js pages, while the